 Essential functions may include the following tasks, knowledge, skills and other characteristics.
 This list of tasks is ILLUSTRATIVE ONLY, and is not a comprehensive listing of all functions and tasks performed by positions in this class.
 Other duties may be assigned.

-Screens, files and prosecutes felony crimes; handles assigned cases from intake through trial; Evaluates cases for filing, or presentation to the grand jury by reviewing police incident and investigative reports, examining physical evidence and crime scenes, interviewing witnesses, surveying criminal histories, directing additional investigation when necessary, and drafting charging instruments; Counsels and discusses cases with probation officers, law enforcement officials, victims and witnesses; Handles all necessary pre-trial matters including plea-bargain/sentencing negotiations and evidentiary/suppression hearings; Prepares cases for trial by issuing subpoenas, preparing witnesses, manufacturing trial exhibits, filing all necessary motions and notices, and generating trial strategies; Tries both jury and bench cases by selecting juries, presenting evidence, cross-examining opposing witnesses and making legal arguments; Felony position may handle appeals by reviewing court transcripts, assessing all relevant legal issues, conducting legal research, preparing briefs and presenting oral arguments to the appropriate court, if necessary; Provides training for law enforcement agencies and advocate groups, gives lectures to law enforcement, community groups and civic organizations; Responds to citizen inquiries regarding legal issues and current cases.
+Screens, files and prosecutes misdemeanor crimes; handles assigned cases from intake through trial; Evaluates cases for filing, or presentation to the grand jury by reviewing police incident and investigative reports, examining physical evidence and crime scenes, interviewing witnesses, surveying criminal histories, directing additional investigation when necessary, and drafting charging instruments; Counsels and discusses cases with probation officers, law enforcement officials, victims and witnesses; Handles all necessary pre-trial matters including plea-bargain/sentencing negotiations and evidentiary/suppression hearings; Prepares cases for trial by issuing subpoenas, preparing witnesses, manufacturing trial exhibits, filing all necessary motions and notices, and generating trial strategies; Tries both jury and bench cases by selecting juries, presenting evidence, cross-examining opposing witnesses and making legal arguments; handle appeals by reviewing court transcripts, assessing all relevant legal issues, conducting legal research, preparing briefs and presenting oral arguments to the appropriate court, if necessary; Provides training for law enforcement agencies and advocate groups, gives lectures to law enforcement, community groups and civic organizations; Responds to citizen inquiries regarding legal issues and current cases.

 To perform these jobs successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.